cjbnc/rpi_thermometers/README.md

 Why `ramfile`?
 The Pi runs on an SD card.
 It seemed like a bad idea to write the same short file over and over to the card.
 The Pi OS automatically creates a user ram disk usually at `/run/user/1000` so I decided to put my latest-reading file there.
-Yu could also put the running log file there if you wanted, but then you'll lose your log on any reboot.
+You could also put the running log file there if you wanted, but then you'll lose your log on any reboot.